Start planning your trip

 Picture courtesy of Pixta

 Shopping at drugstores is an unmissable experience during a trip to Japan.
-Japanese medicine, sold in stylish packages, has gained a reputation for its high quality.
-Drugstores also handle popular cosmetics and various items at affordable prices, making them ideal places to look for souvenirs.
+You can find Japanese cosmetics and supplements renowned for their high quality.
+These drugstores are perfect places to look for unique souvenirs.

 2. Don Quijote